 Before connecting any instrument to an existing network it should be configured according to the network requirements.
-Note that the 'Network Configuration' menu is only available with the local user interface on the instrument and not via remote access.
 The 'Network Configuration' menu is found in 'Main Menu'.
-Under 'Network Configuration' menu is the 'Server Config' menu found where the Web Server can be enabled (default) or disabled.
+Under 'Network Configuration' menu is the 'Server Configuration' menu found where the Web Server can be enabled (default) or disabled.
 Also the password can be set here.